 *If you do not have liability insurance, FCCAM encourages you to strongly consider securing that.

 v.
-Signed permission to transport the Child, if applicable.
+(NEW) Signed permission to transport the Child, if applicable.

 Transportation permission forms folder contains multiple template options that cover individual, longterm, vehicle, public transport and walking off premises.